 First of all, the possibility to easily interact with other professionals in the veterinary medicine world is an opportunity that is worth using.
 As an addition, the bi-monthly journals provide information on current issues, CE credits, and latest knowledge.

 There are discounts valid for online courses (VetMedTeam course, Puppy Start Right for Instructor course), FearFree certification, PetPlan insurance, annual membership with TrustedHousesitters, an annual subscription to VetCompanion, etc. From January 2018, all members will be able to get a 15% discount on all items in our online store.
 A theme park, hotel, movie tickets, and Las Vegas and Broadway show discounts are also available.

 NAVTA participates in most of the largest veterinary conferences held in the United States every year and also provides online CE thru their new CE Portal on their website.

 The first conference VMX (Veterinary Meeting & Expo) formerly known as NAVC (North American Veterinary Community) is going to be held in Orlando, FL on February 3-7 2018.
 With more than 500 exhibitors at the expo for every vet professional, this is a no-miss conference.
 NAVTA is one of the exhibitors at this conference and looks forward to seeing and speaking to all attendees.

 The second conference, WVC (Western Veterinary Conference) is held on March 4-8, 2018 in Las Vegas, NV.
-This year the WVC has its 90th anniversary and will include scientific program, workshops and hands-on-labs, entertainment and many other events and activities.
-NAVTA will have a booth, veterinary technician lounge with events, CE and relaxation as part of it and also 8 NAVTA sponsored veterinary technician CE session within the WVC regular programming
+This year the WVC has its 90th anniversary and will include a scientific program, workshops, hands-on-labs, entertainment, and many other events and activities.
+NAVTA will have a booth, veterinary technician lounge with events, CE, and relaxation as part of it, and also eight NAVTA- sponsored veterinary technician CE sessions within the WVC regular programming.